 While this holiday holds historical importance as a commemoration of Dr. Martin Luther King Jr.'s sacrifices and role as a premiere civil rights leader, this year it is even more significant.
-With the inauguration of Barack Obama, our nation's first African-American president, slated for the same day, January 19, 2009 offers us an ideal teachable moment, as well as one we can all learn and benefit from.
 Here are a couple of easy ways to make the most of it.

 1. If you are attending the inauguration, send daily updates